Gastric Sleeve Surgery Cost and Procedure Information

 Before your surgery, you will meet with your surgeon.
-To confirm that you would like to go ahead with your gastric sleeve procedure you will have to sign a consent form.
+To confirm that you would like to go ahead with your gastric sleeve procedure, you will have to sign a consent form.
 We advise that you take your time to read the form carefully.
 Take the time to ensure that you fully understand all of the potential risks and complications of your surgery, and be sure to ask any questions you may have before signing your consent form.

 You will also meet your anaesthetist before your surgery.
 A gastric sleeve operation requires you to be under a general anaesthetic.
 This means that you will be asleep throughout the operation.
 You will wake up gradually but may feel a little drowsy for a few hours until the general anaesthetic wears off.
-You may notice a slight impairment to your memory and concentration for a day or so but this will return to normal with time.
+You may notice a slight impairment in your memory and concentration for a day or so, but this will return to normal with time.

 A gastric sleeve procedure does not tend to involve any large incisions as your surgeon will make 3 to 5 ‘keyhole’ incisions in your abdomen, known as a laparoscopic procedure.
 These incisions will be small, minimally invasive and should therefore leave small scars that heal quickly.
 Your surgeon will be able to tell you more about the incisions specific to your surgery when you attend your initial consultation.
 This is because they may be in slightly different positions based on the size and shape of your body.
-Sometimes, the surgeon can perform the entire surgery via your belly button which will result in almost no scarring.
+Sometimes, the surgeon can perform the entire surgery via your belly button, which will result in almost no scarring.

 Forming the sleeve

 Once they have gained access to the stomach, your surgeon will remove the majority of it.
-This involves an incision into the stomach which travels the entire length to allow a large portion to be removed.
-This enables the surgeon to remove around 70% of the stomach and changes its shape into the sleeve which gives this surgery its name.
-The stomach is then stitched or stapled into its new tube like shape, leaving only around 200mls of capacity.
+This involves an incision into the stomach, which travels the entire length to allow a large portion to be removed.
+This enables the surgeon to remove around 70% of the stomach and changes its shape into the sleeve, which gives this surgery its name.
+The stomach is then stitched or stapled into its new tube-like shape, leaving only around 200mls of capacity.
 This is in comparison to a normal stomach which has a capacity of 1 litre, or 1000mls.